-When it comes to deciding the specifications of a yard ramp for your needs, you first will need to know what weight capacity is required.
-To determine the required weight capacity, you need to know the weight of the heaviest forklift that will be used on the ramp combined with the heaviest load the forklift will carry.
-The ramp you will need should have a weight capacity no less than your calculated combined weight.
+When it comes to deciding the specifications of a yard ramp for your needs, you need to know what weight capacity is required by determining the weight of the heaviest forklift that will be used on the ramp combined with the heaviest load the forklift will carry.
+The ramp you will need should have a weight capacity no less than the calculated combined weight.

-Another important factor is the width of the ramp.
-You will need to know the width of the widest equipment/cargo that will be used on the ramp.
-The right yard ramp should be 15″, or more, wider than the widest equipment/cargo.
-Also take into consideration the straight ramp or level off design.
+You will also need to know the width of the widest equipment/cargo that will be used on the ramp.
+The right yard ramp should be at least 15" wider than the widest equipment/cargo.
+Take into consideration the straight ramp or level off design.
 This is completely dependent upon the loading/unloading application.
 See “Standard Yard Ramps vs. Level Off Yard Ramps” section above.

 Note: If you plan on using a yard ramp on a rail car, measure the rail car door opening to make sure the ramp will fit and make sure the yard ramp is wide enough to prevent the forklift from hitting the curbs.

 When using a yard ramp on a truck trailer always make sure the truck is stopped, the wheels are chocked, and the safety chains are attached before using the ramp.
 If your yard ramp with level off has drop legs beneath the level off, the drop legs must be extended in order to reduce strain on the hydraulic pump.
 Click here to return to the Knowledge Base